btjm123/js-code-challenge/readme.md

 # NGNRS Code Challenge #1 #

+# Update: I was offered in the end 🟢 but couldn't commit as I had to enlist into NS :<

 Note that if you fork this repository, your responses may be publicly available.
 Please submit your application along with the solutions attached or linked.